- Tumor development in dogs and cats: causes, risks, and what you as an owner should really know.

 Immune surveillance: Guardians with limits

 The immune system recognizes and eliminates abnormal cells – a process we call immune surveillance.
-However, in the development of tumors, some cells manage to disguise themselves: they reduce the presentation of tumor antigens, produce immunosuppressive messenger substances, or recruit regulatory cells that inhibit the immune response.
-This explains why immunotherapies – still used selectively in animals – are very effective in some cases, but hardly effective in others (Royal Veterinary College, UK: https://www.rvc.ac.uk ).
+In the Development of tumors However, some cells manage to disguise themselves: They reduce the presentation of tumor antigens, produce immunosuppressive messenger substances, or recruit regulatory cells that inhibit the immune response.
+This explains why immunotherapies—still used selectively in animals—are very effective in some cases, but hardly effective in others (Royal Veterinary College, UK). https://www.rvc.ac.uk).

 Race-specific aspects